gradle/gradle/design-docs/custom-ivy-status.md

 # Use cases

-Some users have existing Ivy repositories whose modules have custom statuses.
-To facilitate coexistence and stepwise (i.e. build-by-build) migration from Ant to Gradle, Gradle needs to be able to

-* Consume modules with custom status.
+Some users have existing Ivy repositories containing modules with custom statuses.
+To facilitate coexistence and stepwise (i.e. build-by-build) migration from Ant to Gradle, the latter needs to be able to publish and consume modules with custom statuses.
-* Publish modules with custom status.

-Publishing modules with custom status is already possible, as Gradle allows to fully customize the generated Ivy descriptor.
+Publishing modules with custom statuses is already possible, as Gradle allows to fully customize the generated Ivy descriptor.
-However, Gradle cannot currently consume modules with custom status.
+However, Gradle cannot currently consume modules with custom statuses.

 # Implementation plan